Estate developments, past and future

-- Lychpole Farmhouse, now listed, and its model farm buildings were built by the Estate in 1799-1801; recently restored.
+- Lychpole Farmhouse, now listed, and its model farm buildings were built by the Estate in 1799-1801; restored in 2009..

 - Sompting Abbotts the present house, now a school, was built by the Estate in the 1850s.
-Numerous older houses in Sompting Parish were built by the Estate for people employed on the land.
-Some housing estate development for the communityy was also provided in the twentieth century.

 - The Village Hall was built by the Estate in 1889 as reading and recreation rooms for the community